3 Real Plants that Rival Halloween Monsters

 Instead, this species elected a different and somewhat unconventional evolutionary path.

-Because it is not reliant on sunlight, the Ghost Plant has free range of shaded, thickly forested areas.
+Because it is not reliant on sunlight, the Ghost Pipe has free range of shaded, thickly forested areas.
 And since it is not producing its own food, it must rely on outside sources.
 This is where things get interesting.

 Deep under the forest floor there’s a constant give-and-take proceeding between tree roots and a tangle of stringy underground fungus called Mycorrhizal Fungi.